 Over the last 30 years, Phil has successfully led numerous community organizations, serving as board chair of the Lancaster Chamber of Commerce & Industry, Lancaster County Community Foundation, Pennsylvania College of Art and Design, and Lancaster County Coalition to End Homelessness, among others.
 He currently serves as chair of Lancaster General Health/Penn Medicine.
 Phil leads a Conservancy that protects and manages over 6,000 acres and in recent years has transformed the former Camp Snyder in Pequea into the Susquehanna Riverlands Research and Education Center at Climbers Run Nature Preserve.

-WeConservePA’s Policy Advisory Committee is charged with studying and discussing opportunities to improve public policy at all levels of government and private measures that could be taken by the land conservation community to improve the effectiveness and efficiency of conservation efforts.
+WeConservePA’s Policy Council is charged with studying and discussing opportunities to improve public policy at all levels of government and private measures that could be taken by the land conservation community to improve the effectiveness and efficiency of conservation efforts.
 The committee makes recommendations to WeConservePA board and staff on these matters.